mertdot/computer-customisation/customization.md

 ## Ubuntu
   We used Tweaks to customize our computer.You can also use that or find another.
   Settings in the Tweaks;
-  * Applications:adwait-dark
+  * Applications: adwait-dark
-  * cursor:Capitaine
+  * Cursor: Capitaine
-  * icons:Inspitation-red-dark
+  * Icons: Inspitation-red-dark
-  * shell:ChromeOS-dark-compact-shell
+  * Shell: ChromeOS-dark-compact-shell

 For tons of [themes](https://www.gnome-look.org/).